Frustration free gapless Hamiltonians for Matrix Product States: Properties of the uncle Hamiltonian

 \end{proof}

 This last result shows the existence of a sequence of elements in $\sigma(H'_\w)$ tending to 0 .
-They will allow us to prove, together with the next two results, that the spectrum is the entire positive real line.
+They will allow us to prove that the spectrum is the entire positive real line, for which we need first the following result.